-Trazodone can be used in children aged 6 years and up, by adults, and geriatrics.
+Trazodone can be used in children aged 6 years and up, and geriatrics.

-In children, it is most commonly used as an antidepressant in very small doses.
+In children: as an antidepressant in very small doses.

 For seniors, trazodone is prescribed for depression in the following doses:

-Extended-release version – may take 150mg by mouth at bedtime.
-The dose can be increased in 75mg increments every three days, but must not exceed 375mg per day.
+- Dosage can increase by 75mg increments every three days, but must not exceed 375mg per day.